mick-stewart73/wriggle-im/README.md

 less logs/application.log
 ```

-Once you see "Module url [http://localhost:8099/wriggle-im] running with PID [2312]" in the
+Once you see "Module url [http://localhost:8099/wriggle-im] running with PID [xxxx]" in the
 logs the module has started.

 Access the simple admin console at http://localhost:8099/wriggle-im with credentials admin/admin.